RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Detailed Results

 \subsection{Label Distribution}

-In this section we describe the breakdown of responses by the models based on the label output (\figstworef{imbalance1}{imbalance2}).
-The models showed bias towards a higher-valued label.
-In the original work by \citep{LLMLXEval}, this was referred to as an optimistic rater because the higher-valued label was a positive label.
-On the other hand, in RTP-LX the positive label is \emph{lower}-valued.
-The models still preferred to output a higher-valued label, thus yielding a high amount of false positives.
-This was particularly evident in the categories where the models underperformed the most (microaggression, bias, identity attack).
+In this section we describe the breakdown of responses by the models based on the label output (Figures \ref{fig:imbalance1-prompt} and \ref{fig:imbalance2-prompt}).
+The models preferred to output a higher-valued label, yielding a high amount of false positives.
+This was evident in the categories where the models under-performed the most (Microaggression, Bias, and Identity Attack).